-First, imagine your credit score is a full pie (yum!).
-To make a whole, delicious credit pie, you need your payment history, utilization ratio, length of credit opened, number of new credit accounts, and the types of credit you have.
-Shall we dive deeper?
+To make a delicious credit pie, you need your payment history, utilization ratio, length of credit opened, number of new credit accounts, and the types of credit you have.

 - Your payment history makes up 35% of your credit score – that’s more than any other category!
 This is where making payments on time and making more than the minimum payment pays off, while late payments or paying less than the minimum will negatively impact your credit score.

 - Utilization ratio sounds a lot scarier than it is and makes up 30% of your credit score.
 This is calculated by taking the sum of all of the balances (amount you owe) on your revolving debt (credit cards, store accounts, etc.) and dividing that by the total amount of open credit you have on those same accounts.

 For example, if someone has three credit cards with limits of $2,000, $3,000 and $5,000, and they owe $1,000 on each of the cards, that person would owe $3,000 total.
 Divide that by the $10,000 they have in open credit limits and you get a utilization ratio of 30 percent.

 The maximum experts recommend you keep your utilization ratio at is about 30%.
 Anything higher and the credit bureaus will lower your score.